 How Long Will it last and is it safe?

 When looking for your new tent you will need to do your homework.
-There are some very poor quality tents on the market.
-One supplier is Clear Sky Tents.
-They have been working in the travel industry for over 20 years, and for some of the biggest names in the holiday and ‘glamping’ industry, including John Lewis, John Fowler Holidays and Haven Holidays.
-The Company Director, Mark Scott, even runs his own safari tent letting business on his farm and therefore has direct experience of the type of products glamping businesses need and how important return on investment really is.
-As a result, their premium tents come with canvas that has the longevity of 20 years and the choice of steel or wooden frames that will last for at least 10 years.
-The premium canvas is tough and fire retardant to stringent British Standards (essential if you are going to fit a wood burner) so they will keep your guests safe, weatherproof and warm.
+Ideally, you want a premium tent with canvas that has the longevity of 20 years and the choice of steel or wooden frames that will last for at least 10 years.
+The premium canvas also needs to be tough and fire retardant to stringent standards (essential if you are going to fit a wood burner) so they will keep your guests safe, weatherproof and warm.
+This type of quality will result in a better return on your investment as the materials will last longer.

 Do I need planning permission for this type of tent?